 The great game fish in Bermuda is wahoo, a sweet fish that tastes like albacore.
 If it’s on the menu, go for a wahoo steak.
 Properly prepared, it’s superb.

-The Bermuda lobster (or "guinea chick," as it's known locally) has been called a first cousin of the Maine lobster.
-It's in season from September to March.
+The spiny Caribbean lobster has been called a first cousin of the Maine lobster.
+It’s in season from September to March.
 Its high price tag has led to overfishing, forcing the government to issue periodic bans on its harvesting.
 In those instances, lobster is imported.

-Fruits & Vegetables -- In restaurants and homes, Portuguese red-bean soup -- the culinary contribution of the Portuguese farmers who were brought to the island to till the land -- precedes many a meal.
+FRUITS AND VEGETABLES.
+In restaurants and homes, Portuguese red-bean soup—the culinary contribution of the Portuguese farmers who were brought to the island to till the land—precedes many a meal.

 The Bermuda onion figures in many recipes, including onion pie.
 Bermuda-onion soup, an island favorite, is usually flavored with Outerbridge’s Original Sherry Peppers.